-Year 2: Students also receive a full tuition waiver during their professional practice experience (Peace Corps service or Fellowship), with student fees often reduced.
+Year 2: Students also receive a full tuition waiver during their professional practice experience (Peace Corps service or Fellowship).

-Graduate assistants currently receive a stipend of $900-915 per month during the fall and spring semesters only.
-Graduate assistants are required to work up to 20 hours per week in exchange for these awards.
+Graduate assistants currently receive a stipend of $914-930 per month during the fall and spring semesters only.
+Graduate assistants work up to 20 hours per week in exchange for these awards.
 Some assistantships involve work in an academic department while others require work with community or campus partner organizations.

 Fellows currently receive a stipend of $1,858 a month during their second-year internship.

-Master’s International students receive the same financial support during Peace Corps service as the other volunteers in their country and in their program receive.
-These benefits include travel costs to and from the country of service, living and housing expenses while serving overseas, medical and dental coverage, vacation time and allowance, and a readjustment allowance of $7,425 upon completion of service.
+Master’s International students receive the same financial support during Peace Corps service as the other volunteers in their country.
+These benefits include travel costs to and from the country of service, living and housing expenses while serving overseas, medical and dental coverage, vacation time and allowance, and a readjustment allowance of over $8,000 (pre-tax) upon completion of service.
 Please visit the Peace Corps website for more information.

-While tuition costs are covered by your tuition waiver, costs for student health insurance and student fees are charged to the student.
-Graduate Assistants (GA's) with appointments totaling at least 50% during fall or spring are eligible for reimbursement of the Student Insurance fee assessed for that term.
-The university does not reimburse GA's who do not purchase ISU Student Insurance, and there is no reimbursement for insurance for the summer term.
+While tuition is covered by the tuition waiver, costs for student health insurance and student fees are charged to the student.
+Graduate Assistants with appointments totaling at least 50% during fall or spring are eligible for reimbursement of the Student Insurance fee assessed for that term.
+The ISU Student Insurance plan is rated 'platinum'--the highest level possible--by the Affordable Care Act!
+Learn more on the Student Health Services website.
+The university does not reimburse Graduate Assistants who do not purchase ISU Student Insurance, and there is no reimbursement for insurance for the summer term.